Coaching for Self-Regulation: Techniques to Master Emotional Control | Braintrust

 • "How would you respond if you assumed positive intent?"

-• “What’s the story you’re telling yourself—and is it helpful?”
+• "What's the story you're telling yourself, and is it serving you?"

-Reframing doesn’t excuse behavior.
+Reframing doesn't excuse behavior.
 It expands perspective.
-And with perspective comes control.
+And with perspective comes the space to choose a response rather than simply react.

 The Real Goal: Respond, Don't React